wing5wong/artisan-whs-static/source/_courses/LANE.md

   - SP20
   - MO10
 ---
-The compulsory language course will provide Year 9 students with a five week 'taster' of each of: Te Reo, Chinese, French and Spanish.
-After two terms, students will choose one perferred language of the four, which they will study for the last two terms, depending on timetable considerations.
+The compulsory language course will provide Year 9 students with a six or seven week 'taster' of two Languages out of: Te Reo, Chinese, French and Spanish.